ccorcos/database-experiments/README.md

 └─────────┴──────────────┴────────────────────────────┴──────────┴──────────┴─────────┘
 ```

-For 20,000 completely random ranges, then overlaps is faster on SQLite because we aren't able to effectively trim nodes from the interval tree.
-Imagine a calendar, for example, where all events have a random start and end date.
-That's not a realistic distribution.
+Now let's try the interval tree.
+For 20,000 completely random ranges in the database, then overlaps is faster on SQLite because we aren't able to effectively trim nodes from the interval tree.

+Since the ranges are random, then odds are that in every leaf node is a range that spans the rest of the tree!
+This means we'll get the same big-O performance of the SQLite btree index!

 ```sh
 ┌─────────┬──────────────┬──────────────────────────────────────────┬─────────┬──────────┬─────────┐
 │ (index) │ Average Time │ Task Name                                │ ops/sec │ Margin   │ Samples │